-There are new entrants moving in to the driverless car fray.
-Audi was officially awarded with the first two permits from the state of California to test self-driving cars on public roads joining Google, which received 25 and Mercedes-Benz acquiring the other two of the 29 in total that were issued on Sept.
+There are new entrants moving into the driverless car fray.
+Audi was officially awarded the first two permits from the state of California to test self-driving cars on public roads joining Google, which received 25 and Mercedes-Benz acquiring the other two of the 29 in total that were issued on Sept.
 16.

 The permits and accompanying regulations require that auto manufacturers register the modified, autonomous vehicles, acquire car insurance or bond them for $5 million each, complete testing programs, use qualified drivers employed by the manufacturing company and report any accidents with test vehicles to the California Department of Motor Vehicles.

 The other US states that allow testing of self-driving automobiles on public roads are Michigan, Nevada and Florida.
 In Canada, the Ontario Ministry of Transportation is currently working on a proposal for project testing the safety of driverless cars.

 Soon, Palo Alto, CA-based Tesla will require the same permit as it recently announced it is working on its own autonomous driving technology for its electric vehicles and is currently searching for partnerships with other auto suppliers.